nguyens7/seanlnguyen/README.md

 # seanlnguyen
 Personal website source code
-This repository contains the files needed to render my personal website.
-This repository was created with [Blogdown](https://bookdown.org/yihui/blogdown/) and [HUGO](https://gohugo.io/).
+This repository contains the files needed to render my personal website and was created with [Blogdown](https://bookdown.org/yihui/blogdown/) and [HUGO](https://gohugo.io/).